0xilis/libshortcutsign/README.md

 libshortcutsign allows you to (assuming you have already managed to extract your Apple ID Validation Record certificates; you may want to use [https://github.com/seemoo-lab/airdrop-keychain-extractor](https://github.com/seemoo-lab/airdrop-keychain-extractor) ) contact sign a shortcut.

 Be aware you'll need to construct the auth data yourself; you can try extracting the auth data from another contact signed shortcut (ex using libshortcutsign's own `auth_data_from_shortcut`) to get a better understanding.
-You can also try [https://github.com/0xilis/QuickMergeHelper/tree/main/QuickMerge%20Helper/libqmc](libqmc) to use the auth data from a qmc file.
+You can also try [libqmc](https://github.com/0xilis/QuickMergeHelper/tree/main/QuickMerge%20Helper/libqmc) to use the auth data from a qmc file.

+# CLI tool

+I have made an official CLI tool using libshortcutsign that works on Linux and macOS, that being [shortcut-sign](https://github.com/0xilis/shortcut-sign).
+Much like libshortcutsign it is fully open source, although pre-compiled binaries are also available in the releases tab for x86_64 Linux+macOS.

 # Compiling